History of Karachi: Kalhora dynasty

-Talpur period
+Talpur dynasty

-In 1795, Kolachi-Jo-Goth passed from the control of the Khan of Kalat, Kalat to the Talpur rulers of Sindh.
-The British, venturing and enterprising in South Asia opened a small factory here in September 1799, but it was closed down within a year because of disputes with the ruling Talpurs.
-However, this village by the mouth of the Indus river had caught the attention of the British East India Company, who, after sending a couple of exploratory missions to the area, conquered the town on February 3, 1839.

-In the eighteenth century Karachi was occupied by the Kalhora dynasty, handed over by them to the Khan of Kalat as blood money for the killing of his brother by the Kalhoras, and finally taken over by the Talpur dynasty.
-In 1838, the British occupied it to use it for launching their campaigns against the Russian Empire in Central Asia and Afghanistan.
+In 1795, the city came under the control of the Talpur Mirs of Hyderabad and was ruled by them until it was occupied by the Bombay Army under the command of John Keane on 2 February 1839.

-Colonial period (1839 - 1947)
+Colonial period (1839–1947)

 Company rule

 After sending a couple of exploratory missions to the area, the British East India Company conquered the town on February 3, 1839.
 The town was later annexed to the British Indian Empire when Sindh was conquered by Charles James Napier in the Battle of Miani on February 17, 1843.
 Karachi was made the capital of Sindh in the 1840s.
 On Napier's departure it was added along with the rest of Sindh to the Bombay Presidency, a move that caused considerable resentment among the native Sindhis.
 The British realised the importance of the city as a military cantonment and as a port for exporting the produce of the Indus River basin, and rapidly developed its harbour for shipping.
 The foundations of a city municipal government were laid down and infrastructure development was undertaken.
 New businesses started opening up and the population of the town began rising rapidly.

 The arrival of troops of the Kumpany Bahadur in 1839 spawned the foundation of the new section, the military cantonment.
 The cantonment formed the basis of the 'white' city where the Indians were not allowed free access.
 The 'white' town was modeled after English industrial parent-cities where work and residential spaces were separated, as were residential from recreational places.

 Karachi was divided into two major poles.
 The 'black' town in the northwest, now enlarged to accommodate the burgeoning Indian mercantile population, comprised the Old Town, Napier Market and Bunder, while the 'white' town in the southeast comprised the Staff lines, Frere Hall, Masonic lodge, Sindh Club, Governor House and the Collectors Kutchery [Law Court] /kəˈtʃɛri/ located in the Civil Lines Quarter.
-Saddar bazaar area and Empress Market were used by the 'white' population, while the Serai Quarter served the needs of the 'black' town.
+Saddar bazaar area and Empress Market were used by the 'white' population, while the Serai Quarter served the needs of the native population.